Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 **V 0.8**

 - Updated to latest OC version (0.7.8)
-- Added 300hz support, streamlined EFI, and removed unnecessary Voodoo kexts
+- Added 300hz support, streamlined EFI, and removed unnecessary Voodoo input kexts
 - Uploaded instructions into misc folder about how to resolve "itlwm not running" bug + other findings

 > Massive thank you to Phu54321 for sharing his vast knowledge and EFI, which served as invaluable references!